michelegz/astro-web-indexer/README.md

 4. ⤴️ Push to the branch: `git push origin feature/my-feature`
 5. 🔍 Submit a pull request

-### Code Style
-- Follow PSR-12 for PHP code
-- Use meaningful variable and function names
-- Add comments for complex logic
-- Write tests for new features

 ### Bug Reports
 Please use the GitHub issue tracker and include:
 - Detailed description of the issue